Hunters have popular weedkiller in their sights

 Glysophate is a legal broadleaf herbicide available in a variety of products besides Roundup that are used for weed and grass control and are widely available at many area retailers.

-McGough's, a lawn, garden, and animal feed store on Lake Ave., does not stock Roundup but does stock other products which contain glysophate, said manager Lindsey Lampton.
+McGough’s, a lawn, garden, and animal feed store on Lake Avenue, does not stock Roundup but does stock other products which contain glysophate, said manager Lindsey Lampton.

 The Quality Deer Management Association is a national membership organization advocating safe hunting and good land stewardship, and Milliron, a member, said he uses some of their suggested techniques for his clients.
-Including habitat improvement, planting cover crops for food plots, and allowing smaller bucks to mature before harvesting.
+Those include habitat improvement, planting cover crops for food plots and allowing smaller bucks to mature before harvesting.

+But QDMA’s website includes several articles about the use of glysophate as the best way to eradicate weeds, and Milliron said he has never used the chemical in his business.

 Use of a backpack sprayer is exactly how Smith said his client dispersed the chemical.